DSAppTeam/PanelSwitchHelper/README.md

 //The specific method is visible in the source code PanelSwitchHelper, Provide hidden input method or panel and display input method PanelHelper, Provide hidden input method, display input method, judge full screen, get status bar height, navigation bar height, whether it is horizontal and vertical screen, etc.
+PanelSwitchLayout core implementation, dynamic adjustment of sub layout structure and animation support
 ```

+> If the framework is helpful to you, Amway can give your partners around, every start is an affirmation of the framework.

 #### Expect
 The project was written only to improve the efficiency of day-to-day development and focus on the business.
 If you have a better practice or suggestions, please write to yummyl.lau@gmail.com.